Attention schema theory: Subjective experience

 In the AST, subjective experience (consciousness, or mental possession of an object or experience) is a simplified construct that describes the act of attending to something.

 The internal model of attention is not constructed at a higher cognitive level.
 It is not a cognitive self theory or learned.
 Instead, it is constructed beneath the level of cognition and is automatic (and necessary), much like the internal model of the apple and the self.
 The attention schema is a perception-like model of attention, to distinguish it from higher-order cognitive models such as beliefs or intellectually reasoned theories.

 This explains how a machine with an attention schema contains the requisite information to claim to have a consciousness of something, whether of an apple, a thought, or of itself.
 The machine can understand consciousness in the same ways that we do; and on accessing its internal information, it does not find explanatory meta-information, computes a conclusion, or accesses an internal model, but it instead learns only the narrow contents of the internal models.
-In AST, human are machines of that sort.
+In AST, humans are machines of that sort.